 Wild Bum is scaled to be a global platform, and it required something really well done.
 While its current site is considered MVP (a minimum viable product, which has enough features to satisfy early adopters), and we are so proud of it, we know it will only get better from here.

 Then there is the cost of legal work, marketing, advertising, public relations, the list goes on!
 It’s definitely a bit of a struggle when you want to do it all and shout about your company from the rooftops — but you have to pick and choose where to prioritize your budget.

 Since Wild Bum is growing organically, we have to be patient.
 A start-up mentality is definitely required.
 I want to do as much as I can, try things, see what happens and make changes, but getting who we are out there is key — especially on a limited budget!

 Speaking of budgeting, have credit cards helped you with expenses?

 Absolutely.
-We have a Gold Delta SkyMiles® Business Credit Card from American Express, which offers 2 miles per dollar on direct Delta purchases and 1 mile per dollar on everything else.
+We have a Delta SkyMiles® Gold Business American Express Card, which offers 2 miles per dollar on direct Delta purchases.

 We definitely chose these cards for the rewards.
 My husband owns his own business as well, and we love racking them up together.